Bonfire (Dark Souls)

 The bonfire is a place of rest and form of in-game checkpoint for the player character in the Dark Souls series of action role-playing games created by Hidetaka Miyazaki and Japanese developers FromSoftware.
 Making its debut in the 2011 video game Dark Souls and reappearing in its sequels, Dark Souls II and Dark Souls III, bonfires take the appearance of a pile of ash and bones pierced by a coiled sword and emitting an orange flame.

 Bonfires, which are scattered across many areas, serve as both a means to save in-game progress and as a utility area for leveling up, repairing gear, and replenishing a player's health, magic, and healing items, or "Estus Flasks".
 Resting at a bonfire will respawn most enemies, and, upon their death, players will return to the last one they previously used.
-According to Miyazaki, it was meant not only to serve utilitarian purposes but also be an area to relax in an otherwise harsh fantasy world.
+According to Miyazaki, it was meant to serve utilitarian purposes and be an area to relax in an otherwise harsh fantasy world.

 Since its debut, the bonfire has been the subject of positive reception by critics, who noted that it effectively served as a center of warmth and safety that players could grow attached to.
 It is considered one of the most iconic features of the Dark Souls series, and influenced the checkpoint mechanics of many other video games, as well as being placed as Easter eggs in games that may otherwise not use them.

 Characteristics

 Bonfires serve as the in-game checkpoints of the Dark Souls series, a game trilogy produced by FromSoftware starting with the 2011 video game Dark Souls.
 The large fires are composed of bones plus ash and each contain a coiled sword in them.
 They radiate a warm and orange color within their area in distinct contrast with the other color schemes of their surrounding areas.
 When encountering a bonfire for the first time, the player can activate it and cause its flames to light up, leading them to save their progress in the area as a saved game.
 In the Dark Souls series, many of them are scattered throughout different locations and range from close proximity to each other to far away as to be scattered throughout different locations.

 Upon use, bonfires also fully restore both health points and magic points.
 The limited supplies of "Estus Flasks," magical drinks that restore the player's health points when consumed, are also replenished.
-Upon death, the protagonist will respawn at the last bonfire they used without their accumulated souls, which serve as in-game experience points.
+Upon death, the protagonist will respawn at the last bonfire they used without their accumulated souls, which serve as both in-game experience points and currency.
 The player must retrieve the souls in the area where they died, losing them permanently if they die again without recollecting them prior to death.
 The use of bonfire will also cause most slain enemies to respawn at their respective locations - only bosses and minibosses will not respawn.
 The ability for the player character to infinitely respawn at bonfires is explained as them being afflicted with a curse called the "Darksign."